 Project reports may be opened at any time from the Design Studio File menu by selecting Print.
 An option dialog box appears displaying the six types of reports that are available: concise, detailed, input data with loads, concise temperature, detailed temperature, and full project.
 The first two project reports are available in all three heat exchanger design modules.
 Detailed reports contain full project information, while concise reports limit the project information and exclude any comments.
-Detailed reports generally require multiple pages while concise reports are designed for single-page printouts.
-The other four project reports are associated with monthly inlet temperatures and therefore are available only with the borehole module.
+Detailed reports generally require multiple pages while concise reports are associated with monthly inlet temperatures and therefore are available only with the borehole module.
 The user selects a preference and then clicks 'OK'.